-Jacksonville is a relatively inexpensive city, with a cost of living that’s 5% lower than the average in the United States.
-The biggest expense in the city is housing, with census data indicating that the median home value is $160,900, and the median rent is $1,029 /mo.
+Jacksonville is a relatively inexpensive city, with a cost of living that’s 8.3% lower than the average in the United States.
+The biggest expense in the city is housing, with the average home costing $283,075, and the median rent is $1,260/mo.

 Excluding housing, a resident can expect to spend slightly over $980 each month for necessities.
-When strolling down the grocery aisle, PayScale says you can expect right around the national average for food supplies.
-It costs about $3.34 for a loaf of bread, $1.95 for a gallon of milk, and $1.82 for a carton of eggs.
+When strolling down the grocery aisle, the Cost of Living Calculator says it costs about $3.59 for a loaf of bread, $1.95 for half a gallon of milk, and $1.55 for a carton of eggs.

-While the median household income in Jacksonville is $52,576 — which is lower than the national average of $61,937 — one of the perks of living in this southern city is that you won’t have to pay state income tax.
+While the median household income in Jacksonville is $54,269— which is a bit lower than the national average at $61,937 (2018) — one of the perks of living in this southern city is that you won’t have to pay state income tax.

 Sinking your feet in sandy beaches and basking under the sun in one of Florida’s most affordable cities sounds like a great deal, but take a look at how Jacksonville stacks up against other cities of comparable size, like Austin, Texas, and Columbus, Ohio, and bigger metropolitan areas, like New York City.

 |City Name||Population||Cost of Living (Compared to National Average)||Average Salary||Median Home Price||Median Rent|

 |Austin, TX||940,359||.2% lower||$48,556||$339,470||$1,497/mo.|

 *Data from MyMove’s Cost of Living Calculator sourced from the Council for Community and Economic Research’s Cost of Living Index